How to include mrrobust Stata code in an R Markdown or Quarto document using the Statamarkdown R package

 Introduction

-This example shows how to run R and Stata code within the same R Markdown (.Rmd) file using the Statamarkdown R package.
+This example shows how to run R and Stata code within the same R Markdown (.Rmd) or Quarto (.qmd) file using the Statamarkdown R package.
 More information about this package is available here and here.
-To install this package and load it into your current R session run the following in R.
+To install this package run the following in R.

-Using R and Stata code in the same script means that we can use the functions provided by the TwoSampleMR package to obtain data from MR-Base (Hemani et al. 2018).
+Using R and Stata code in the same script means that we can use the functions provided by the TwoSampleMR package to obtain data from the OpenGWAS API, which is the successor to MR-Base (Hemani et al. 2018).

 Next we install the other required packages in R.